About Clare

 Qualifications, Training and Therapeutic Orientation

-I completed counselling training nearly 15 years ago and have been practicing psychotherapy in private practice for about five years.
-I am currently undertaking an advanced three-year programme for experienced mental health professionals (GPs, psychiatrists, counsellors, psychotherapists, and other allied health professions) already working in psychotherapy and counselling.
+I have a Masters in Science with Distinction (Consciousness, Spirituality, and Transpersonal Psychology).
+My undergraduate degree was a Bachelor of Arts in Economics and Philosophy.
+I completed a counselling training nearly 15 years ago and have been in private practice offering therapy for about six years.
+Prior to that I worked as a coach, facilitator, and trainer in community and organisational contexts.
+I am in my second year of a three-year psychotherapy programme for experienced mental health professionals (GPs, psychiatrists, counsellors, psychotherapists, and other allied health professions) already working in psychotherapy and counselling.

 I understand that opening up about certain parts of your mind or life can feel uncomfortable, sometimes even shameful.
-Many of us carry beliefs—passed down through our families and culture—that certain emotions or experiences are bad or wrong.
+Many of us carry beliefs, passed down through our families and culture, that certain emotions or experiences are bad or wrong.
 Or we might feel that deep down, we are bad or wrong.
 While it’s important to acknowledge how we impact ourselves and others, these judgments can make it difficult to seek support.

 The irony is that the very places we feel discomfort or shame are often where the greatest transformation happens.
 Our early experiences shape us profoundly, and while healing is our responsibility, we have, in many ways, inherited much of our psyche from the generations before us.

-I commit to holding a non-judgmental, open, and expansive space—where all parts of you are welcome.
+I commit to holding a non-judgmental, open, and expansive space where all parts of you are welcome.
 Your thoughts, emotions, sensations, experiences, dreams, stories, beliefs, desires, essence, and the parts that may be hard to name.

 Beyond Private Practice